jmcnamara/mdbook_rust_xlsxwriter/src/author.md

 # Author

-XlsxWriter was written by John McNamara, who also wrote:
+`rust_xlsxwriter` was written by John McNamara, who also wrote:

  - [XlsxWriter (Python)][1]
  - [libxlsxwriter (C)][5]